-Takayama has the highest snowfalls in Japan guaranteeing professional results photography.
+Takayama has the highest snowfalls and is one of the best cities to visit in Japan in winter for photography.

-Picture red lacquered bridges, framed by red-pines bonsai-ed to please the eye with kimono-clad women going over it.
-It’s a quintessential Japanese winter experience.
+Picture red-lacquered bridges, framed by red-pines bonsai-ed to please the eye with kimono-clad women, making it a quintessential Japanese winter experience.

 As Takayama has always been a salubrious area, the old quarter is dotted with the stunning-looking Kura houses.